 *Even email providers aren’t safe from data breaches.
 It’s recently come to light that Yahoo’s 2013 breach, in which names, email addresses, telephone numbers, dates of birth, passwords and security questions were stolen, impacted all of its three billion users.
 People were encouraged to change their passwords, as well as their security questions and answers.

 What to do if you’re the victim of a data breach:

 As we’ve seen, you may not know you’re a victim of a breech until you hear about it on the news.
-The first thing you should do if you suspect you’re a victim is to check all of your credit reports – Equifax, Experian and Transunion – by getting a free report at annualcreditreport.com.
+The first thing you should do if you suspect you’re a victim is to check all of your credit reports – Equifax (opens in a new window), Experian (opens in a new window) and Transunion (opens in a new window) – by getting a free report at annualcreditreport.com (opens in a new window).
 If you’ve already accessed your report this year, you may have to pay a fee.

 Next, monitor your credit card and bank accounts for unauthorized activity and review each charge carefully.
 If you find or suspect you’re a victim of fraudulent activity, put a freeze on your credit file.
 This makes it more difficult for a thief to use your info to open a new account in your name; however, it won’t prevent them from making charges to your current credit accounts.
 The freeze lasts until you remove it; however, in Kentucky, Pennsylvania and South Dakota, the freeze lasts seven years.

 You may also place a fraud alert on your credit file to warn creditors that your identity was stolen.
 This will prompt them to verify the identity of anyone looking to get credit in your name.

 Additionally, file your taxes early to prevent a scammer from filing for you and collecting your refund.

 What to do if your information has been stolen: